Why Do Baseball Players Chew Gum?

 Most likely not.
 A baseball game supports an all-star amount of sitting around.
 This is true whether players are in the field or dugout.
 Doubly true if you're talking about the bullpen, as relief pitchers can go days, sometimes weeks before seeing the field.
 Baseball is built for gum chewing.

 Basketball, football and hockey players do not chew gum (for the most part).
-Do you really think that ol' Seven Rings Brady could fire passes to his boy Gronk with a wad of Bazooka Joe in his mouth?
+Do you really think that ol' Seven Rings Brady the G.O.A.T. could fire passes to his boy Gronk with a wad of Bazooka Joe in his mouth?
 Ok, you're right, he really could.

 The legendary Tom Brady aside, non-baseball athletes chew gum far less frequently.